Published: • 4 min read

 Why Regular Shrinking Could* Make Things Worse

-Shrinking isn’t harmless.
+Shrinking isn’t entirely harmless.
 Every time you shrink the log, you break up its internal structure.
-On the next autogrowth, SQL Server often creates a bunch of small VLFs to keep up-leading to slower crash recovery and degraded performance.
+On the next autogrowth, SQL Server often creates many small VLFs to keep up—leading to slower crash recovery and worse performance.

-Also, shrinking hides the real issues: no log backups, inefficient transaction patterns, poor autogrowth settings, or logs undersized for the workload.
+Also, shrinking hides issues like no log backups, inefficient transaction patterns, bad autogrowth settings, or logs undersized for the workload.

 How to Actually Manage Your Log File